Merge feature/react-intl branch with git.

 Messages files are updated on the fly.

-If a new definition is found, this definition is added to the end of every used src/messages/xx-XX.json
+If a new definition is found, this definition is added to the end of every used src/messages/xx-XX.json file so when committing, new translations will be at the tail of file.

-field is empty as well, the message will be deleted from all translation files.
-This is why the files
+When an untranslated message is removed and its message field is empty as well, the message will be deleted from all translation files.
+This is why the files array is present.

-When editing a translation file, it should be copied to build/messages/
+When editing a translation file, it should be copied to build/messages/ directory.

 Intl documentation on MDN